KrynxtioN/Redfield-Roleplay-Remastered/README.md

 # Redfield Roleplay Remastered

-Westside Roleplay is an extensive roleplay game mode that was developed between 2016 and 2020.
+Redfield Roleplay Remastered is an extensive roleplay game mode that was developed between 2016 and 2020.

 |Category|Amount|
 |---|---|